Concordium/concordium-node-sdk-js/README.md

 ```

 ## Init Contract (parameterless smart contract)
-The following example demonstrates how to initialize a smart contract module.
+The following example demonstrates how to initialize a smart contract from a module, which has already been deployed.
-Name of init function including "init_" prefix(for suppose the contract with name as "INDBank"
-then the init name should be as "init_INDBank") and parameter for the init function as empty Buffer
-since we are initializing the contract without any parameters.
+The name of the contract should be specified, and should include "init_" prefix (So if the contract should be named 'INDBank', then the initName should be "init_INDBank".
+In this example, the contract does not take any parameters, so we can leave params as an empty list.
 ```js
 const initName = 'init_INDBank';
 const params = [];